 The state adopted the Uniform Power of Attorney Act in 2018, modernizing its rules around financial powers of attorney.
 Documents created before 2018 may not reflect the current law's protections.

 Wyoming allows transfer-on-death deeds for real estate, enabling property to pass directly to named beneficiaries without probate.
 This is a significant probate avoidance tool that doesn't require creating a trust.
+Transferring a home into a revocable trust does not forfeit Wyoming's homestead exemption—the protection carries through to trust-held property.
 Transferring property into a revocable trust does not trigger a property tax reassessment in Wyoming, so property taxes remain at their current level.
 Wyoming fully enforces no-contest clauses in trusts and wills.
 A beneficiary who unsuccessfully challenges the document can lose their entire inheritance, which strongly discourages frivolous disputes.

 Wyoming automatically revokes an ex-spouse as beneficiary on life insurance, retirement accounts, and similar designations upon divorce.
 However, these automatic revocations can be overridden by a divorce decree or by re-designating the ex-spouse after the divorce.
 Wyoming provides full creditor protection for inherited IRAs, meaning creditors cannot reach these funds—a protection not available in every state.

 Wyoming fully authorizes remote online notarization (RON) for estate planning documents, including wills, trusts, healthcare directives, powers of attorney.
-This allows the entire signing process to happen via video call from anywhere.
+RON covers the notarization step; whether the whole signing can happen remotely also depends on whether the document's witnesses may attend by video.

 Data sourced from Wyoming statutes and official state code.
 How we research.